First clinical tumor profiling to guide therapy in relapsed leukemia

 Neuro-Oncology Program Launches International Diffuse Intrinsic Pontine Glioma Registry

 Professor of Pediatrics and Medical Director of Neuro-Oncology Maryam Fouladi, MD, MSc, is the principal investigator of the newly launched International Diffuse Intrinsic Pontine Glioma (DIPG) Registry, a cooperative project to build a comprehensive registry of demographic, clinical, radiographic, and pathology data for DIPG, a rare pediatric brain tumor with a very poor prognosis.
 The registry is linked to a bioinformatics repository of molecular data generated from analysis of tumor samples.
-CCHMC is the coordinating center for the North American operations of the registry.
+Cincinnati Children's Hospital Medical Center is the coordinating center for the North American operations of the registry.
 The registry has embarked on two initial research projects: a study of long-term survivors of DIPG to attempt to correlate key clinical, radiographic, pathologic, and biological characteristics with outcome, and the first-ever epidemiological study to determine incidence patterns of DIPG in North America for 2000 – 2010.
 Collaborating investigators in Europe, Australia, and Asia expect to launch the registry in these regions in the upcoming year.